6 Ways to... Maintain a Strong Barrier Function

 Your skin is slightly acidic, sitting around 4.5 - 5.5 on the pH scale.
 If this pH is affected, it breaks down the barrier of the skin which can lead to tightness, dryness and irritation. pH can be altered by soaps and any products with a more alkaline pH (7 and above).
 Environmental factors such as pollution, chlorine rich tap water and some cosmetics can also alter the pH.
 To keep your skin at the right level, avoid any soaps and detergents touching the skin and protect your skin from environmental factors with SPF and antioxidants as above.
-Using pH balancing toners like Esse Skincare Toner Plus will also help your skin maintain a good balance.
+Using pH balancing toners like Esse Skincare Biome Mist will also help your skin maintain a good balance.

 Book in for treatments

 If you are looking to target any skin conditions it's so important to begin by strengthening the skin barrier first before performing any advanced treatments and your skin's improved resilience will mean faster healing and better results.